nonkiru/nonkiru.art/about.md

 ---
 layout: default
-title: About
+title: about
 ---
-# About page
+# about page

-This page tells you a little bit about me.
+hi i draw art